nhsbsa/nhsbsa-prototype-test/README.md

 ## Scenario 2

-Your new service has a simple user journey which collects a persons name, address and date of birth:
+Your new service has a simple user journey which collects a persons name, address and date of birth and submits them to your service:

 ![User flow of the user journey](https://user-images.githubusercontent.com/45825845/167927459-f499594e-74e3-4965-828d-639d4014e25f.png)